Ethiopia

 Report

-View the full dissemination presentation of our 2021 Cohort 1 (6-months and 1-year postpartum) and Cohort 2 (baseline and 2021 cross-sectional) survey results.
+View the full dissemination presentation of our 2023 Cohort 2 (6-months and 1-year postpartum) and 2021 Cohort 1 (6-months and 1-year postpartum) and Cohort 2 (baseline and 2021 cross-sectional) survey results.

 View PMA Ethiopia's latest technical reports: